 |Jib||60 sqm – 646 sqft|

-- Length and draft limit cruising and berthing
+- Length and draft limit berthing and cruising

 - sails are to large and heavy to be handled by two persons.
-Furling systems (in boom and revolving headstays) are expensive, heavy, and require extra maintenance
+Furling systems (in boom and around headstays) are expensive, heavy, and require extra maintenance

-- you don’t untie the ropes of a 20 metre boat for sailing in the afternoon, this being the common use of a sailboat
+- you don’t untie the ropes of a 20 metre boat for sailing in the afternoon, which is the common use of a sailboat

-- increased beam and added accessories will not fit to the concept concept of easy sailing.
-Agility and thrill of the dinghy like feeling is lost
+- increased beam and added accessories do not fit to the concept of easy sailing.
+You lose agility and the thrill of the dinghy like sailing.

 To be continued possibly with suggested 52/58 ft. new builds.